seemespeak/seemespeak/README.md

 Welcome to the repo of see me speak!

+# What?

+see me speak is an application to easily record and view sign language words.

 # Setup

 * Install JRuby 1.7.4 (avoid 1.7.5 for now, torquebox seems to have problems)